Kaiyumari15/MoonlightBot-docs/start-up/options.md

 ### Durations

 Durations are a combination of numbers and letters representing units of time; for example, `4w5h` means 4 weeks and 5 hours.
 Below, you can see a table with all supported abbreviations.
+You must use these abreviations, even if you are using MoonlightBot in another language.

 | Duration                   | Supported Abbrevations          |
 | -------------------------- | ------------------------------- |